Career support

 • Work experience opportunities

-• Workshops on CVs and applications
+• Workshops on CVs, applications, interviews and networking skills

-• Talks by law firms or criminal justice employers
+• Talks by law firms or criminal justice employers to give you an insight into your chosen career

 • Marshalling scheme with local courts